mrjoelkemp/backbone.events.when/README.md

 `Backbone.on('e1 e2', callback, context)`

-If you want to execute a callback once **all** of the listed events have executed, you'll have to maintain that state in your application – keeping track of when each callback fires.
+If you want to execute a callback once **all** of the listed events have executed, you'll have to maintain that state in your application – keeping track of the events that have fired or how many times `callback` was executed.
 This is fine for a really small number of events, but unwieldy for more than 2 events.

 ### Solution